sarafridov/sarafridov.github.io/research.md

 ---
 title: Research
-feature_text: |
-  Recent research projects
 feature_image: "/assets/imgs/crater_lake_crop2_faded.jpeg"
 excerpt: "Recent research projects"
 aside: false
 ---

 The following is a brief summary of past research projects.
-In most cases, code is available on github, and links are provided.
+In most cases, code is available on GitHub, and links are provided.

 TODO: fill this in